-Signs of Breast Cancer to watch for and how to do a Breast Self Examination – because early detection saves lives (and breasts)
+Here are the signs of breast cancer to watch for and how to do a breast self-examination – because early detection saves lives (and breasts)

 October is Breast Cancer Awareness Month so we have teamed up with Breast Cancer Foundation to share stories of women across Singapore who have battled, or are fighting, breast cancer.
-The Breast Cancer Foundation’s campaign “The Health Crisis That Was Always Here”, aims to make breast health top of mind for women in Singapore.
-That means us women should take charge of our health by knowing the signs of breast cancer (our infographic below will help), doing a monthly breast self-examination (BSE) with our easy TLC guide and prioritising regular mammogram screenings.
+As women we should take charge of our health by knowing the signs of breast cancer (our infographic below will help), doing a monthly breast self-examination with our easy TLC guide and prioritising regular mammogram screenings.

-We may be caught up with avoiding getting Covid-19, but it’s also important not to forget about the other health crisis that has been around for decades – breast cancer.
-Today, breast cancer is the number 1 killer cancer among women in Singapore.
+It may not make the news every day but breast cancer is a health crisis that has been around for decades.
+Breast cancer is the number 1 killer cancer among women in Singapore.
 1 in 13 women are diagnosed with breast cancer every year, 6 women are diagnosed with breast cancer every day and 1 death occurs from breast cancer daily.*

 Protect yourself against Breast Cancer

 Breast cancer does not discriminate and women as young as 20 years old and under have been diagnosed with the disease.
-That’s why it’s critical to do your monthly BSE (step by step guide below), teach your teen daughters how to do a BSE and know the signs of breast cancer to watch for.
+That’s why it’s critical to do your monthly breast self-examination (step-by-step guide below), teach your teen daughters how to do a breast self-examination and know the signs of breast cancer to watch for.

 Signs and symptoms of breast cancer